 Gacy moved back to Chicago, where he started a contracting company and remarried.
 However, the seemingly respectable businessman, who became involved in local politics and once had his photograph taken with then-first lady Rosalynn Carter, was leading a double life as a sexual predator.
 He committed his first murder in 1972.
 Gacy’s victims included male prostitutes as well as teenagers who worked for his company.
 Typically, he lured his victims back to his home and tricked them into being handcuffed or having a rope tied around their necks.
 Afterward, he’d knock them out with chloroform and then rape, torture and murder them.
 As he was a well-known community figure–who sometimes dressed up as a clown to entertain sick children–Gacy’s crimes initially went undetected.

-The heavy-set serial killer came under suspicion in December 1978 when authorities investigating the disappearance of Robert Piest discovered that the teen was last seen with Gacy.
+The serial killer came under suspicion in December 1978 when authorities investigating the disappearance of Robert Piest discovered that the teen was last seen with Gacy.
 After learning of Gacy’s sex-crime conviction in Iowa, police searched his Norwood Park home.
 They noticed a strong stench coming from a crawl space but at first thought it was from a damaged sewage pipe.
 Several items, including a store receipt, were later found at Gacy’s home that linked him to Piest and other young men who’d been reported missing.
 After Gacy confessed, investigators recovered 29 corpses buried on his property, as well as four more that he’d dumped in nearby rivers when he ran out of room at home.

 After his conviction, Gacy spent 14 years on Death Row, during which time he made paintings of clowns and other figures that sold for thousands of dollars.
-On May 10, 1994, having exhausted all his appeals, the 52-year-old Gacy, who the media dubbed the Killer Clown, was put to death by legal injection at the Stateville Penitentiary in Joliet, Illinois.
+On May 10, 1994, having exhausted all his appeals, the 52-year-old Gacy, who the media dubbed the Killer Clown, was put to death by lethal injection at the Stateville Penitentiary in Joliet, Illinois.